andrewstephengames/scripts/README.md

 * `wmctrl`

-Also check out the **sweet-dots** repository for any configuration related to the scripts.
+Also check out the **[sweet-dots](https://github.com/andrewstephengames/sweet-dots)** repository for any configuration pertaining to the scripts.